cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - Check that items like the Menus and Excluded tags are saved to Json and are restored from Json
  - Try upgrading EF to preview and using the Collate function for the Link 'does url already exist' check
  - A bad content code should be handled better
- - Bad Content Code Content Scan
- - To Excel for logs
  - Could the body and update content control vertical and horizontal variations be combined into one control each?
  - Deleted Content Report so it is possible to restore completely deleted
  - In Search it might be nice to have the content type on the line with date?